 Why we use Node.js?

-Node.js is similar in design to, and influenced by, systems like Ruby’s Event Machine and Python’s Twisted.
+Node.js is similar in design too.
+Influenced by systems like Ruby’s Event Machine and Python’s Twisted.
 Node.js takes the event model a bit further.
 It presents an event loop as a runtime construct instead of as a library.

 In other systems, there is always a blocking call to start the event-loop.
-Typically, behavior is defined through callbacks at the beginning of a script, and at the end a server is started through a blocking call like EventMachine::run().
+Typically, we define behavior through callbacks at the beginning of a script.
+At the end, a server starts through a blocking call like EventMachine::run().

-HTTP is a first-class citizen in Node.js, designed with streaming and low latency in mind.
+HTTP is a first-class citizen in Node.js, with streaming and low latency.
 This makes Node.js well suited for the foundation of a web library or framework.

-Node.js being designed without threads doesn’t mean you can’t take advantage of multiple cores in your environment.
-Child processes can be spawned by using our child_process.fork() API, and are designed to be easy to communicate with.
-Built upon that same interface is the cluster module, which allows you to share sockets between processes to enable load balancing over your cores.
+Node.js, designed without threads, doesn’t mean you can’t take advantage of multiple cores in your environment.
+Child processes can be spawned by using our child_process.fork() API.
+They are easy to communicate with.
+Cluster module allows you to share sockets between processes to enable load balancing over your cores.